Out-of-School Time at CYC

 + STEAM

-To help our students build employable 21st century skills, CYC delivers a robust STEAM (STEM + the arts) education program to provide access to technologies, equipment, and expert one-on-one instruction necessary to thrive in a 21st century economy.
+To help CYC children explore and build a wide range of practical skills, we deliver a robust STEAM (Science, Technology, Engineering, Arts, Music) education program to provide access to software, equipment, and expert one-on-one mentorship necessary to thrive.

 In this program, youth explore many subjects including:

 Many STEAM activities take place in the CYC Maker Lab, a creative and technical workshop where children become innovators.
-As they dream, design, and build, they develop STEAM-focused technical skills (how to code, manipulate vectors, use a 3-D printer, laser cutter, etc.) and applied skills (how to think critically about complex problems, work in teams, and follow a project from idea to product).
+As they dream, design, and build, they develop technical skills, delve into critical thinking about complex problems, work in teams, and create masterpieces!

 + HEALTH AND WELLNESS

 For our children to grow, dream, and thrive, their basic needs must be met.
-Children facing hunger are 22% more likely to become obese than those who do not face food insecurity.
-To combat this serious issue, we give our youth and families information on how to afford and prepare healthy meals.
-We also provide healthy meals and snacks to youth who attend our programs.
+CYC provides healthy meals and snacks to all youth who attend our programs.

 CYC’s Health and Wellness program provides nutritious meals and nutrition education, and helps children cultivate healthy lifestyles.
 We partner with organizations to teach families how to prepare healthy meals, make sustainable nutrition changes, and celebrate culture through food.
 CYC also provides a safe place for children to practice physical fitness and enjoy the outdoors.